-Capital Stable Portfolio Growth Portfolio (a) Aims to provide investors with a stable investment option (a) Aims to provide investors with capital growth over the long term (b) To provide a gross return which exceeds the return of the Benchmark on a rolling three-year basis (i.e. before tax, fees, and other expenses). (b) To provide a gross return which exceeds the return of the Benchmark on a rolling three-year basis (i.e. before tax, fees, and other expenses). (c) To produce a competitive investment return relative to the relevant peer group and the Benchmark that is relevant to each component of its investment portfolio (see 'Monitoring' below). (c) To produce a competitive investment return relative to the relevant peer group and the Benchmark that is relevant to each component of its investment portfolio (see 'Monitoring' below).
+- a) Aims to provide investors with capital growth over the long term; - b) To provide a gross return which exceeds the return of the Benchmark on a rolling three-year basis (i.e. before tax, fees, and other expenses); and - c) To produce a competitive investment return relative to the relevant peer group and the Benchmark that is relevant to each component of its investment portfolio (see 'Monitoring' at Section 9).